munin-monitoring/munin/doc/tutorial/getting-started.rst

         "master" -> "node3";
    }

-And with the async :
+and also - where needed - per async

 .. graphviz::